justin2004/weblog/DRAFTS/troubleshooting/README.md

 I am skipping these because I didn't do development on any part of the F-16.

-Below I am going to discuss:
+I am going to discuss:

 - Posture: sustainment, Intent: monitoring, Access: preplanned telemetry
 - Posture: sustainment, Intent: monitoring, Access: ad hoc telemetry